roboticeyes/openrex/README.md

 <img src="doc/openrex.png" />
 </p>

 OpenREX provides the specification for a binary file format which is used for the Robotic Eyes REX platform.

 This repository contains

 * the [complete specification](doc/rex-spec-v1.md)
-* native reader/writer
+* native reader/writer (in progress, contribution welcome!)
 * tools for working with REX files

 # Development

-In order to compile the code, you need at least a C99 compiler (e.g. gcc, clang) and a possiblity to work with Makefiles (i.e. make).
+In order to compile the code, you need at least a C11 compiler (e.g. gcc, clang) and `cmake` installed on your system.
+The code should work for Linux, MacOS, and Windows.

 ## Build